Blogs, Income Tax

 As the name defines, Tax Avoidance is a legally accepted method to reduce the tax liability by structuring the transactions to avail the largest tax benefits.
 For example, investment of funds into schemes eligible for tax deductions and tax exemptions.
 This is why tax avoidance is absolutely legal and extremely wise.

-Though, tax avoidance is a legal method but tax authorities do not suggest the same, as it will lead to saving or reduction in tax.
+Though tax avoidance is a legal method, tax authorities do not suggest the same, as it will lead to saving or reduction in tax.

 One must be very careful while doing tax planning, thus one must be thorough with the difference between tax planning and tax avoidance.